jirimotyl/jirimotyl/README.md

 Hi!
 I am @jirimotyl, a neuropsychologist and a researcher.

-📫 How to reach me: jiri.motyl@vfn.cz
+- 📫 How to reach me: jiri.motyl@vfn.cz
+- 🔭 My current project: <a href = "https://github.com/jirimotyl/edss">EDSScalculator: EDSS Calculator for R</a>

 <!--
 **jirimotyl/jirimotyl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.